LogtalkDotOrg/logtalk.org/_pages/download.md

 > [`logtalk-experimental-3.86.0.tgz`](files/swi-prolog/packs/logtalk-experimental-3.86.0.tgz)
 > `6fabd83b6d33dd9b054e7cf2a8d2995f1157566d2a7255cb9af686bc3075626c` (SHA-256)

-In this case, change directory to the download directory, start SWI-Prolog, and run the query `pack_install('logtalk-experimental-3.86.0.tgz').`
+In this case, change the current directory to the download directory, start SWI-Prolog, and run the query `pack_install('logtalk-experimental-3.86.0.tgz').`